umarmughal824/micromasters/README.md

-# MicroMaster’s
+# MicroMasters
-Portal for learners and course teams to access MITx MicroMaster’s programs
+Portal for learners and course teams to access MITx MicroMasters programs

 ## Major Dependencies
 - Docker